 User Modifiable Software

 This subsection should describe any user modifiable components, the means of modification, and the potential impact on system safety if such modification is incorrectly performed.
-See FAA Order 8110.49 Chg 2 Chapter 7 (Approval of Airborne Systems and Equipment Containing User-Modifiable Software (UMS)) for guidelines on obtaining approval of User Modifiable Software.
+See AC 20-115D (Guidance for User-Modifiable Software (UMS)) for guidance on obtaining approval of User Modifiable Software.

 N/A – there is no user-modifiable software in the DLCA-6510 product.